-You will be carefully monitored on the ward for any side effects of your surgery or the general anaesthetic.
-You may experience some pain after your surgery.
-The nurses will give you pain relief as needed.
+You will be carefully monitored on the ward for any side effects of surgery or general anaesthetic.
+You may experience some pain after surgery, and will offered pain relief as needed.
 Please tell the nursing team if you have any concerns so we can ensure your comfort and safety.